 - Building Strong Local Economies: Through programs such as Think Local First, the NMGCC promotes locally owned, independent businesses that contribute to strong local economies.
 Locally owned businesses recycle a higher percentage of profits back into the local economy.
 Local businesses keep taxes in our community to support schools, parks, police, fire departments, etc.

-- Promoting Green Businesses to Consumers: The NMGCC offers extensive advertising and promotional opportunities to businesses that participate in the Green Certification and Think Local First Programs.
+- Promoting Green Businesses to Consumers: The NMGCC offers extensive advertising and promotional opportunities to businesses that participate in the Green Business Practices and Think Local First Programs.
 In addition, our online business directory serves as a clearinghouse of information for consumers.
 Attracting consumers to local and green businesses will encourage sustainable economic development by keeping money in the community as opposed to money leaking to out of state shareholders.

 - Creating Economic Development with Clean Energy: The NMGCC seeks to position New Mexico as a leader in creating jobs and investment in New Mexico’s economy with clean, renewable energy.
 New Mexico is ranked 2nd in the nation for solar potential, 12th for wind potential, and has vast untapped geothermal and biomass resources.
 The NMGCC is working to promote policies and practices that will create jobs and investment in New Mexico’s local economies through clean energy development.